dusktrades/ftx-cli/docs/topics/trading/split-and-scaled-orders.md

 # Split and scaled orders

-## Split orders
+## Split order

 ![Split order](../../images/split-order.png)

 A split order is an order which will be split into smaller, equal-sized orders.
-The order count will determine the resulting number of orders post-split.
+The split count will determine the resulting number of orders post-split.

 Split orders can be used with any order type to disguise the order size.